MobMonRob/DSL4GeometricAlgebra/README.md

 - There is still no static type system.
 Even trivial errors may only be noticed late while executing.
 Sometimes exceptions are raised later than the actual error or not at all.
 Thus erroneous code can lead to undefined behaviour.
 - Rules specified in the documentation may not be consistently enforced with an eager exception.
 But adherence to them will avoid undefined behaviour and increase intelligibility of raised exceptions.

+## Features Overview
+- Domain specific language ("DSL") for Geometric Algebras.
+Including user defined functions.
+- Multiple Geometric Algebras can be used (Currently CGA and PGA).
+New ones can be added fast with changes in GACasADi.
+- Debugging to step through the DSL code and view variables content.
+Enabled by GraalVM.
+Tested with Netbeans.
+- Visualization of Objekts while debugging.
+- Fast numeric evaluation due to the internal use of sparsity and symbolic simplification of expressions (with CasADi and Maxima CAS).
+Additionally, the use of Geometric Algebra linearizes some transformations which increases likelyhood that the CAS finds shorter (faster) expressions.
+- LaTeX printing of expressions (with help of Maxima).
+Currently only at the end of program execution.
+Adding more flexibility is planned.

 ## GraalVM Setup